piyush1703/IPR_Project_1/README.md

 ```
 pip install -r requirements.txt
 ```
-* Download VGG16 backbone pretrained weights from this link https://download.pytorch.org/models/vgg16_bn-6c64b313.pth and place <br> this downloaded weights in the **CrowdCounting_P2PNet** directory
+* Download VGG16 backbone pretrained weights from this link https://download.pytorch.org/models/vgg16_bn-6c64b313.pth and place this downloaded weights in the **CrowdCounting_P2PNet** directory

 ## Datasets
 * Dataset downloaded from the paper repository are in folder **part_A_final** and **part_B_final**